Venezuela gives US oilmen house arrest in gesture to Biden

 Richardson, who has opened back channels to hostile governments in Iran, Cuba and North Korea to win the release of some 40 Americans, vowed to work tirelessly to bring the men back home.

-He also urged the release of Luke Denman and Airan Berry - two former Green Berets who participated in a failed raid last year staged from neighboring Colombia - and former U.S. Marine Matthew Heath, who is being held on unrelated allegations.
+He also called for the release of Luke Denman and Airan Berry - two former Green Berets who participated in a failed raid last year staged from neighboring Colombia - and former U.S. Marine Matthew Heath, who is being held on unrelated allegations.

+The six men were convicted of embezzlement last year in a trial marred by delays and irregularities.
+They were sentenced to between 8 and 13 years of prison for a never-executed proposal to refinance some $4 billion in Citgo bonds by offering a 50% stake in the company as collateral.
+Maduro at the time accused them of “treason.”
+They all pleaded innocence.

+Also pushing for the men’s release was Pope Francis.
+Cardinal Pietro Parolin, the Vatican’s Secretary of State, sent a letter sent last fall to then U.S. Ambassador to the Vatican Callista Gingrich mentioning a letter by the Holy See’s representative in Caracas to Venezuelan authorities urging clemency.

 Sign up for Daily Newsletters